When the first Roomba came out, it was an inefficient robot that required a lot of babysitting.

-Right at the middle is the main camera that the I7 uses for mapping purposes.
-On the front is the IR sensor that helps it track the location of the charging base when it needs to dock.
+Right in the middle is the camera that the I7 uses for mapping purposes.
+The IR sensor on the front helps it track the charging base’s location when it needs to dock.

-This model has a semi-glossy, two-tone charcoal, and gray finish.
+This model has a glossy, two-tone charcoal and gray finish.